 Training to be a teacher

-Bracknell Forest schools are involved in School Direct, a teacher training route to gain Qualified Teacher Status (QTS) whilst based within a school.
-Some courses also offer a Post Graduate Certificate in Education (PGCE) supported by the University of Reading.
+All Bracknell Forest schools support School Direct, a school led, teacher training route to gain Qualified Teacher Status (QTS) .
+Some routes also offer a Post Graduate Certificate in Education (PGCE) supported by the University of Reading.

 Training is open to those with a degree, plus GCSE qualifications in English and maths (science is also required at primary level).
 There are two types of training places: